Literature DB >> 33987157

 Basis of Indirect Testing and Rapid Diagnostic Tests

 Indirect testing relies on the presence of host antibodies.
-SARS-CoV-2 aene">ntibody response has proveene">n to be sin class="Gene">milar to that seen against many other acute viral infections (41, 69).
+SARS-CoV-2 antibody response has proveene">n to be similar to that seeene">n agaiene">nst many other acute n class="Disease">viral infections (41, 69).
 IgM is the first immunoglobulin (Ig) to develop after antigen exposure, being an indicator of the early phase of infection, while IgG only appears at a later phase.
 IgM response is characterized as being more active during the first days after the onset of infection and then declining, while IgG levels increase and remain high for a much longer period of time (40).
 Despite showing a high activity, IgM is known to have a lower affinity compared to IgG (70).
 At the time of writing, several studies have shed light on host antibody response, as the value of diagnostic testing depends heavily on the understanding of response.
 The COVID-19 serological assays currently available target either IgM or IgG, or both, or IgA or total antibodies and are shown in Table 3.

 Table 3